A Coast to Coast Walk

 The round-cornered guides had now been phased out, increasing production and saving money for the Westmorland Gazette.
 The vibrant red case colour, used for the first few impressions, is one of the loveliest colours in the series.
 Walks in Limestone Country used the same case colour.

-In the same decade, the Gazette moved away from Letterpress printing and invested in Offset litho technology.
-After nearly thirty years, the original A Coast to Coast Walk printing negatives went missing.
-Fortunately, they reappeared two decades later.
-More on this story later.
+During the same decade, the Gazette transitioned from Letterpress printing to investing in offset litho technology.
+However, after almost 30 years, the original A Coast to Coast Walk printing negatives went missing.
+Fortunately, they resurfaced two decades later.

-The Pennine Way Companion, Walks in Limestone Country and Walks on the Howgill Fells are the only other guides with the same £1.05 price.
-The A Pictorial Guide to the Lakeland Fells series retailed at 90p, and in 1974 increased to £1.40.
+The Pennine Way Companion, Walks in Limestone Country and Walks on the Howgill Fells are the only other guides sharing the same £1.05 price.
+In contrast, at the time, the Lakeland guides retailed at 90p and increased to £1.40 in 1974.

-The first five impressions of the A Coast to Coast Walk feature the same red clothbound case.
-The Fifth impression was 50g lighter than the others due to the lower GSM paper.
-The cost-cutting had begun.
+The initial five impressions of A Coast to Coast Walk sport the distinctive red clothbound case.
+However, a notable change occurred with the fifth impression, which was 50g lighter than its predecessors due to the adoption of lower GSM paper—a clear indicator of the onset of cost-cutting measures.

-The eighteenth and nineteenth impressions were the final blue guides from 1979, featuring gold blocking on the front.
-From 1980, all Pictorial Guides adopted the same plain green case for nearly ten years.
+The eighteenth and nineteenth impressions marked the conclusion of the blue guides from 1979, distinguished by gold blocking on the front.
+Starting in 1980, all Pictorial Guides uniformly adopted a plain green case, maintaining this consistent appearance for nearly a decade.

-The impression numbers were discontinued by late 1985, and the last guides to feature them retailed at £4.65.
-The price then increased to £5.50, and all impression numbers disappeared.
-A Coast to Coast Walk reached the thirty-fourth impression and marginally outsold The Outlying Fells of Lakeland, published in 1974.
+The use of impression numbers ceased by late 1985, with the final guides bearing them retailing at £4.65.
+Subsequently, the price increased to £5.50, coinciding with the disappearance of all impression numbers.
+A Coast to Coast Walk achieved the thirty-fourth impression, surpassing the sales of The Outlying Fells of Lakeland, originally published in 1974.

-Presented here is a list of the changes made by Wainwright, apart from one by Chris Jesty, during the Gazette years.
+Here is a list of Wainwright’s changes during the Gazette years, apart from one by Chris Jesty.

 Page 7: